Krystyna Janda: Personal life

 In the years 1974–1979 she was married to fellow actor Andrzej Seweryn.
 In 1981, she again married Edward Kłosiński, who died on 5 January 2008.
 She has three children: daughter Maria Seweryn and two sons Adam and Jędrzej Kłosiński.
 She is Lutheran.
 Janda currently lives in Milanówek near Warsaw.

+In 2015, she launched her own cosmetics brand under her own name.